How to Sell a House With Mold in Maine the Smart Way

 How a Home Inspection Can Uncover Hidden Mold in Maine

 Home inspections might reveal mold hazards that sellers may not notice.
 Mold can hide in walls, floorboards, and rarely used basement and attic nooks.
 These areas are prioritized in a full house inspection using modern mold detection methods.
-Homes can be prepared for sale by fixing mold issues during this inspection and preventing them from worsening.
+Homes can be prepared for sale by fixing mold issues during this inspection and preventing them from getting worse.

 Mold growth is often preceded by water damage and inadequate ventilation, which house inspectors can spot.
 Mold inspections are essential for Maine houses, where humidity can promote mold growth.
 Infrared cameras and moisture meters help inspectors find mold.
 These mold-prone areas can help sellers approach the sale with confidence, knowing they’ve addressed potential buyer deterrents.